DiscordMessenger/Purplecord/README.md

 # Purplecord

-This is an attempt to create a Discord client for iOS 2 and 3.
+This is an attempt to create a Discord client for iOS 3 and later.

 Support for newer versions of iOS is not guaranteed because I do not own any newer devices.